A CCBM-based generalized GKB iterative regularization algorithm for inverse Cauchy problems: A reformulation of the Cauchy problem with the CCBM

 \end{problem}

-Due to the equivalence of Problem \ref{prob:2.1} and Problem \ref{prob:2.2}, $K$ is compact and the equation (\ref{operatoreqn}) is ill-posed.
+Due to the equivalence of Problem \ref{prob:2.1} and Problem \ref{prob:2.2}, $K$ is compact and Eq. (\ref{operatoreqn}) is ill-posed.
 In fact, we can explore more properties about $K$.
 Recall that $K\phi = \tilde{u}_2\in V$ and $\Delta \tilde{u}_2=0$, therefore, the range $R(K)$ of $K$ is a subset of $V_1$, where $V_1$ is a subspace of $V$:

 that is, the operator $K$ is not surjective.
 Let $K^*: Q\to \textbf{Q}_{\Gamma_u}$ denote the adjoint operator of $K$.
 Then for any $v\in Q$, $K^*v=w_2+i\, w_1\vert_{\Gamma_u}$, where $\textbf{w}=w_1+i\,w_2\in \textbf{V}$ is the weak solution of the adjoint problem